 The quality and quantity of the achievements by the FDIC in establishing its strategic readiness for execution of its resolution responsibilities under the Dodd-Frank Act demonstrates the FDIC's ongoing commitment to this important work throughout the 13 years since the passage of the Act.
 The FDIC worked urgently to establish and implement a Title II resolution planning program, beginning with the formation of the Office of Complex Financial Institutions (OCFI), a new unit reporting directly to the Chairman, promptly upon the passage of the Dodd-Frank Act.
 In addition to establishing OCFI and CISR, work to implement this responsibility has spanned the FDIC, and has also involved engaging with a wide range of external authorities and stakeholders outside the FDIC in venues both public and private.
-The high priority placed on this work is also reflected in annual FDIC Corporate Performance Goals the expectation of the use of OLA in the event of a failure of one of the institutions in their ratings.
+The high priority placed on this work is also reflected in annual FDIC Corporate Performance Goals year after year, and through frequent Chairman and Board level engagement in strategic, policy, and operational events and exercises focused on SIFI resolution, which continue to occur on a regular basis.